Western Michigan University

 - Historical writing, forgery, lordship, law and society

-Dr. Robert Berkhofer is Associate Professor of medieval history at Western Michigan University.
+Robert Berkhofer is Professor of medieval history at Western Michigan University.
+He is also currently Director of the Medieval Institute.

-Berkhofer’s research emphasizes the transformations in writing and power, including record-keeping, notions of authenticity, legal ideas, and how literate practices changed rule and wealth, as well as their broad effects on society.
-He has often focused on archival documents of monastic scriptoria and princely chanceries, and how to evaluate them as evidence of mentality.
+My research explores transformations in writing and power, including record-keeping, notions of authenticity/forgery, legal ideas, and how literate practices changed rule and wealth, as well as their broad effects on society and culture.
+It has often focused on archival documents of monastic scriptoria and princely chanceries, and how to evaluate them as evidence of mentality.
+I am currently exploring various aspects of historical writing, including possible comparisons between medieval European histories and those from other parts of the premodern world.